RealTimeBiomechanics/Concurrency/README.md

 using namespace rtb::Concurrency;

 // Define the queue as global variable.
-// All the synchronization in `Queue`.
+// All the synchronization is managed in `Queue`.
 Queue<int> q;

 void produce(int n) {